clawang/push-notification-lab/README.md

 ## How to run

-Run "npm install" in the app/ directory and app/node/ directories.
+Clone the repository and run "npm install" in the app/ directory and app/node/ directories.

 From the root directory, run "node app/server.js", then go to http://localhost:8081/

 ## How to use push notification functionality

-Once page is running, click "Enable Push Messaging".
+Once page is running, click "Sign Up" at the bottom of the page under the Be The First to Know header.

-After Subscription Object is displayed on page, copy it.
-Go to app/node/main.js and replace the pushSubscription object with your copied subscription object.

-Save and then in another command line, run "node app/node/main.js".
+Then in another command line, run "node app/node/main.js".
 You should see a notification pop up.